 Develop a budget: Rent, transportation, groceries, entertainment, and books are just some of the costs that creep up.
 Putting together a realistic budget of day-to-day costs before you go to university will help keep you on track.

 Stretch your dollar: “Be smart about where and how you spend your money,” says Sid Chopra, Director of BMO Bank of Montreal.
 “Student discounts can help you significantly lower the day-to-day costs of school.”
 Look for other ways to turn your spending into savings, such as BMO Bank of Montreal’s new SPC Mosaik MasterCard, which allows students to maximize discounts and savings on clothes, food, entertainment, and travel.

-by Amanda Greener
+Written by Faze contributor Amanda Greener